 TINC has entered into contractual financial commitments with a number of existing and future portfolio companies.
-These take the form of commitments to invest further in existing shareholdings, and also agreements to acquire new participations at a later date, for example through forward acquisition agreements.
+These take the form of commitments to invest further in existing shareholdings, and also agreements to acquire new participations at a later date, for example through forward acquisition agreements (see 2.3.).
+There is a certain liquidity risk.